Sweet

 🍓 What Goes Well With It

-• A cold glass of milk — non-negotiable, per the kids' committee.
+• A cold glass of milk for a simple pairing.

 • Vanilla ice cream melting on a still-warm slice.